 How do I submit my publications for an RPA?

 Publications should be added to the publications database through your personal profile, which is hosted on the University’s website.
-Further details on this process are available on the Publication Verification Unit’s (PVU) website at https://pr.hse.ru/en/publication/.
+Further details on this process are available on the Publication Verification Unit’s (PVU) website at https://www.hse.ru/en/web/publication.
 If you have any technical questions in regards to adding new publications, please contact our colleagues at the PVU via e-mail at firstname.lastname@example.org.
-They speak English!
+They speak English.

 How is the assessment process organized?